3p3v/rs232_remote_access/README.md

 - [setup_loader](./libs/setup_loader/) implements loading structures from setup file.

 Core and main_modules were split into *_agn and *_impl.

-Classes in *_agn are implementation-agnostic and thanks to that they have been unit-tested.
+Classes in *_agn are implementation-agnostic and thanks to that they were able to be unit-tested.
+These classes do not depend on any information about low-level protocols.

-Classes in *_impl depend on the low-level implementation of the device (i.e. Boost.Asio and Paho).
+Classes in *_impl depend on the low-level implementation of the device:
+- the majority of classes are only dependent on information that would be needed for any implementation using MQTT and RS-232 protocols,
+- only few classes depend on low-level driver API (i.e. Boost.Asio and Paho).

 ## Building the project
 To build the project, the libraries specified above are needed.